pitt-squash-fed/pitt-squash-fed.github.io/content/about.md

 ### Are there any rules or code of conduct?

 We ask you to wear **googles/glasses**, and to be **respectful** to other players.

 ---

+### Do you have any questions?

+Send an email to the cheif of our group, David Brumble at: brumble@pitt.edu

+---